utkarsh-1912/DeltaPro/README.md

-# RotaPro - Professional Rota Management
+# DeltaPro - Professional Rota Management

-This is a RotaPro application, a powerful, AI-driven tool for managing team schedules and rotas.
+This is a DeltaPro application, a powerful, AI-driven tool for managing team schedules and rotas.
 It's built with Next.js, React, Tailwind CSS, ShadCN, and Firebase.

 ## Getting Started